-A Data Provider is any entity that shares their Open Data with the Open Data Hub project, allowing their free reuse dataset CC0 or dataset CC BY-SA).
-Data can be picked up by any third-party to (ideally under a free licence like build their application.
-These entities can be private companies or enterprises, public bodies, and even private citizen.
+A Data Provider is any entity that shares their Open Data with the Open Data Hub project, allowing their free reuse (ideally under a free licence like dataset CCO or dataset CC BY-SA) from any third-party that relies on the Open Data Hub to build their application.
+These entities can be private companies or enterprises, public bodies, and even private citizen, if they have interesting data about South Tyrol to share.